B0bWa/Next_heatpump/README.md

 No YAML required.
 All setup is done through the Home Assistant UI.

-This software is a fork of the Adlar Aurora II as developed by https://github.com/conradhagemans.
+This software is a fork of the Adlar Aurora II repository as developed by https://github.com/conradhagemans.
 Thank you for this repository!
 ---

 ## Hardware setup